robert-osborne/django-kevin/README.md

 Set .env variable for prod
 ==========================

-The SECRET_KEY for production is not version controlled so the first person to create this project needs to create a .env file for Foreman and Heroku to read into the environment.
+The environment variables for production must contain a separate SECRET_KEY for security and the appropriate DJANGO_SETTINGS_MODULE and PYTHONPATH in order to use django-admin.py seemlessly.
 Hacky use of `date | md5` to generate a pseudo-random string.

-.env is not version controlled so future collaboraters need to email the creator for it.
+*.env is not version controlled so the first person to create this project needs to create a .env file for Foreman and Heroku to read into the environment.
+Future collaboraters need to email the creator for it.*

     $ echo "SECRET_KEY=`date | md5`" >> .env
+    $ echo "DJANGO_SETTINGS_MODULE=config.settings.production" >> .env
+    $ echo "PYTHONPATH=icecream" >> .env

 Run project in dev
 ==================

-Be in the same directory as `manage.py`.

     $ deactivate && workon icecream-dev
-    $ python manage.py runserver
+    $ python icecream/manage.py runserver

 Run project in prod
 ===================

 *Prerequisites: Heroku Toolbelt*

-Be in the same directory as `Procfile`.

     $ deactivate && workon icecream-prod
-    $ cd icecream && python manage.py collectstatic --noinput && cd ..
+    $ python icecream/manage.py collectstatic --noinput
     $ foreman start

 Deploy to Heroku